Talkala logo

 Calling family, friends, and direct personal numbers across Malaysia

-• Separate rates: landlines and mobiles on the +60 route are priced differently
+• Separate rates: landlines and mobiles on the +60 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile